ichen-lab-ucsb/DeCatCounter/README.md

 # Usage

-The pipeline tool is written in Python and it can be run using a Python interpreter.
-To run it from the Command Line Interface (aka the Terminal), type:
+The pipeline tool is written in Python and it can be run using a Python interpreter, like the Command Line Interface (aka the Terminal) or any other specific software (e.g. PythonWin).
+To run the script from the Terminal, type:

 `python DeCatCounter.py input_file barcodes.txt bc_tol_f bc_tol_r constant.txt ct_tol_f ct_tol_r translation(y/n) low_len hi_len`